-Kenya’s Biggest Tech Start-Up Is Dealing With A Sexual Harassment Claim
+There's Trouble Inside Nairobi's Biggest Tech Startup

 “I would not call them sexual in the same way that saying ‘fuck off’ is not sexual,” he said.

 The incident took place on Jan.
-19. Kabari reported it three and a half months later on May 4.
-Then, on July 18, the company told her the board found “a reasonable basis for a finding of gross misconduct on the part of the Respondent,” and had issued him a notice to “show cause” — in other words, the board is allowing Were to make a case for why he shouldn’t be fired.
+19. Kabari reported it three and a half months later, on May 4.
+Then, on July 18, the company told her the board found “a reasonable basis for a finding of gross misconduct on the part of the Respondent” and had issued him a notice to “show cause” — in other words, the board is allowing Were to make a case for why he shouldn’t be fired.
 The company has put him on compulsory leave and no further disciplinary action has been taken.
 The board also rejected a second sexual harassment allegation she brought against Were.

-And then, in a move that made Kabari question whether her case was being taken seriously, the company added that Kabari had also violated her contract and the organization’s rules — which call for “mindful and respectful” communication between employees — by using phrases like “Fuck off” liberally in the workplace.
+And then, in a move that made Kabari question whether her case was being taken seriously, the company added that Kabari had also violated her contract and the organization’s rules — which call for “mindful and respectful” communication between employees — by using phrases like “fuck off” liberally in the workplace.

 Ushahidi, which means “testimony” in Swahili, was initially established to give people the tools to map out reports of violence following the Kenyan presidential elections in 2007.
 It has since been hailed as a tech company committed to empowering local communities through the flow of open information.

-Several of Ushahidi’s board members, including co-founders Erik Hersman and Juliana Rotich, did not respond to multiple BuzzFeed News requests for comment, instead directing inquiries to statements put out by the company regarding the investigation and the timeline of events.
+Several of Ushahidi’s board members, including cofounders Erik Hersman and Juliana Rotich, did not respond to multiple BuzzFeed News requests for comment, instead directing inquiries to statements put out by the company regarding the investigation and the timeline of events.

 Kabari told BuzzFeed News in a phone interview that Ushahidi held a company retreat from Jan.
-13-19 at a country club in Nyeri County, a two and a half hours’ drive north of Nairobi.
+13–19 at a country club in Nyeri County, two and a half hours’ drive north of Nairobi.
 Many Ushahidi employees work remotely and across multiple time zones, she said, so the retreat was a way to build camaraderie.

 Kabari described what took place on the final night of the retreat.
 Around 2:30 a.m. on Jan.
 19, while a group of Ushahidi workers were gathered around a bonfire and drinking, she said Were told her he had lost the earpiece to his hearing aid, and asked her to help him look for it.